parttimenerd/local-android-ai/README.md

 **This is highly experimental, so use it with care and I'm not an Android Developer, so, full disclosure, Google Gemini helped with the UI part.**

+## Download

+Download it from the [Releases](https://github.com/parttimenerd/local-a ndroid-ai/releases) page.

 ## Features

 ### AI Inference